-Kellyanne Conway Speaks Re Oval Office Gaffe, But Twitter Has Its Own Theories
+Kellyanne Conway Speaks On Oval Office Gaffe, But Twitter Has Its Own Theories

 — Lou Dobbs (@LouDobbs) February 28, 2017

 Kellyanne Conway also took a jab at the members of the left wing and condemned the shot made at her, which she called venomous, vicious, and something that had adverse effect on her kids.
-Looking at the silver lining, Conway was hoping that something positive comes out from this Oval Office hoopla, and that people talk about respecting the office and the president himself even more.
+Looking at the silver lining, Conway was hoping that something positive would come out of this Oval Office hoopla, and that people would now talk about respecting the office and the president himself even more.

-While Kellyanne Conway has already spoken to air her side of things, we have to say that somehow her response is just equally as awaited as the reaction from the Web.
+While Kellyanne Conway has already spoken to air her side of things, we have to say that somehow her response is just equally as awaited as the reaction from the web.
 You know that it’s just a matter of time, and the counsel for Donald Trump had it coming to her because of her seemingly tactless act inside the Oval Office.

 So, forget about what Kellyanne Conway had to say because the internet was already convinced beyond any doubt why she had to do what she just did.
 Here are just some of their take,